bgamari/ghc-wiki-import/commentary/compiler/deriving-strategies.md

-Deriving strategies are a proposed feature to grant users finer-grained control over how instances may be derived.
+Deriving strategies grant users finer-grained control over how instances may be derived.
+The `DerivingStrategies` language extension landed in GHC 8.2.1.

 ## Motivation